pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

      - Plugins or Modules that have been identified as [problematic](/modules-plugins-known-issues/)

-   - Code that relies on specific:
+   - Code that relies on specific PHP libraries, packages, server applications, or other dependencies not supported by the platform.

-     - PHP extensions

-     - Server packages that are not currently on Pantheon

    - Anything dependent on languages not available on the platform (Java, Python, Perl, etc.)